 #1 Traditional Animal Fats

-I’m talking about beef tallow , duck fat, and pork lard, and bison fat here.
+I’m talking about beef tallow, duck fat, pork lard, and bison fat.
 These fats have nourished and fed people for thousands of years.
 With the introduction of highly processed fats like margarine and vegetable oils, these health giving fats have been pushed into quiet corners.

 Simply store these fats in the fridge and scoop out a bit when you need it.
 Animal fats can be used interchangeably for any meats or vegetables and all (except for bacon fat) impart a subtle flavor that will not overwhelm your recipe.

-I am not talking about commercial, grain fed, pasteurized butter here.
-Much of that butter is loaded with antibiotics and growth hormones.
+Alot of commercial butter is loaded with antibiotics and growth hormones.
 But butter made from the milk of grass fed cows is a superfood, loaded with healing properties.

 Butter protects us against heart disease by giving us vitamin A, lecithin, and antioxidants like vitamin E and selenium, and cholesterol.
 Yes, cholesterol is actually an antioxidant. (source)